q2a-projects/Q2A-Ultimate-Widgets/README.md

 - [x] PHP Code Widget
 - [x] Accessibility Widget(Buttons for live font size change and night mode)
 - [x] MailChimp Widget
-- [x] Reminder to choose best answer on for user questions with enought points in answers or enough number of answers

 ### Static Content
 - [x] Text & HTML